 In our section of historical drunks we usually speak of people who accomplished many great things despite being hammered most of their lives.
 This can not be said of Sultan Selim II (1524-1574) of the Ottoman Empire.
 However Salim the Drunkard, as he was commonly called, did leave a huge impact on the history of Europe.
 His lust for good wine initiated the downfall of his massive empire.
 Eventually leading to the independence of countries like Serbia, Greece and Bulgaria.
 One can even argue that without Selim’s thirst the 20th century with it’s both world wars (and inventions developed in war times) would have looked completely different.

 We already gave you some tips and tricks to get rid of your hangover.
 But every country has its own traditional dishes to make the process go faster.
 We like to give you a taste of the international anti-hangover cuisine.
-In this episode we will explain how to make a dish from Estonia that goes by the great name hapukapsasupp, which literally means sauerkraut soup.
-It is commonly served for breakfast at for example fraternity houses.
-In other words: places where people can use a hangover cure.
-It’s pretty easy to make and quite effective.
+This time we present you a Caribbean delight called sancocho de siete carnes, which literally means stew of seven kinds of meat.
+It’s the ultimate hangover cure in the Dominican Republic, an island where they sure know how to party, soyou bet it’s effective.

 It’s been quite a while since we introduced the LOTD Test to check if you are an alcoholic.
 Since then we have seen many fun but stupid tests on social media that were alcohol related.
 We thought it was time to make one ourselves.
 Today we’ll test if you are born in the right country based on your drinking behaviour.
 We’ll ask 20 simple questions and in the end you will have an indication where in this world you’d feel most at home.
 Enjoy.